binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           ///     So we check that the string isn't longer than 400 * 10 = 4000.
           ///     10 is the length of our double escaped character references.
           ///     Or, we ask the business for a number."
-          ///     If we fail here, perform Generic Fail actions and don't complete the following steps.
+          ///     If we fail here,
+	  ///        perform Generic Fail actions and don't complete the following steps.
           ///
-          ///     Convert all Html Entity Encodings back to their equivalent characters, and count how many occurrences.
+          ///     Convert all Html Entity Encodings back to their equivalent characters,
+	  ///        and count how many occurrences.
           ///
-          ///     If the string is longer than 400, perform Generic Fail actions and don't complete the following steps.
+          ///     If the string is longer than 400,
+	  ///        perform Generic Fail actions and don't complete the following steps.
           ///
           /// 2) check all characters against the white list
-          ///     If any don't match, perform Generic Fail actions and don't complete the following steps.
+          ///     If any don't match,
+	  ///        perform Generic Fail actions and don't complete the following steps.
           ///
           /// 3) re html escape (as we did in JavaScript), and count how many escapes.
-          ///     If count is greater than the count of Html Entity Encodings back to their equivalent characters,
+          ///     If cnt > cnt of Html Entity Encodings back to their equivalent characters,
           ///        Perform Escape Fail actions.
 Return sanitised string.
           ///
           ///     If we haven't returned, return sanitised string.

-          /// Performs checking on the text passed in, to verify that client side escaping and whitelist validation has already been performed.
+          /// Performs checking on the text passed in,
+	  ///    to verify that client side escaping and whitelist validation
+	  ///    has already been performed.
           /// Performs decoding, and re-encodes.
-Counts that the number of escapes was the same, otherwise we log and send email with the details to support.
+	  ///    Counts that the number of escapes was the same,
+	  ///    otherwise we log and send email with the details to support.
-          /// Throws exception if the client side validation failed to restrict the number of characters in the escaped string we received.
+          /// Throws exception if the client side validation failed to restrict the
+	  ///    number of characters in the escaped string we received.
           ///    This needs to be intercepted at the service.
           ///    The exceptions default message for client needs to be passed back to the user.
           ///    On return, the interception needs to log the exception's message.
           /// </summary>
           /// <param name="sanitiseMe"></param>
           /// <returns></returns>